LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part1/exercises.rst.txt

 Delete
 ------

-Open up a new query tab...
+Open up a new query tab for the SQL commands you code in this section.

 WARNINGS!!!!